Azyles/BitMessengerIOS/README.md

 # BitMessengerIOS

-basic messaging app made with swiftUI
+A basic messaging app made with swiftUI.
+Find users by searching for the userID. **WORK IN PROGRESS**